 Learn tai chi – Many of the junk boats offer tai chi lessons on the deck of the ship.
 This is a great way to get some exercise, clear your mind and also taking in the beautiful scenery around you.

 Cycle through Cat Ba Island – The largest of the 267 islands in Halong Bay, Cat Ba may seem like an ugly place spoiled by tourism when you first arrive, if you rent a bike and head away from the main town, you’ll soon discover that it’s mostly untouched elsewhere, and traditional island life goes on.
 Here, you’ll discover tiny fishing villages, hidden beaches and an extremely diverse ecosystem.

 Halong Bay is one of those places that you really want to take a tour to, as it’s already set up for it and they are super affordable.
-Trying to organise a trip out into the bay privately is going to be much more expensive and actually quite difficult, because there’s so little demand.
-Instead, take a look at this selection of recommended Halong Bay tours.
+Trying to organize a trip out into the bay privately is going to be much more expensive and actually quite difficult, because there’s so little demand.

 Halong Bay does not have a gay scene really at all, though like the rest of Vietnam, non-heterosexuality is generally tolerated and accepted, meaning that as a gay traveller, you likely won’t notice any different to a straight person visiting Vietnam in how you are received.
 If you’re in search of specifically gay nightlife, your best bet is to head to nearby Hanoi instead, which has much more to offer.

 Follow @travelsofadam on Instagram for more travel tips!